bobbyblues/LAG-Downloader/README.md

 Version française plus bas.

-This sript DOES NOT allows illegal download of Les Autres Gens, if you don't have legal access to the episodes, you won't be able to download them!
+This sript DOES NOT allow illegal download of Les Autres Gens, if you don't have legal access to the episodes, you won't be able to download them!

 English version
 ===============